gnosisguild/zodiac/src/factory/README.md

 This method is similar to `deployAndSetUpModule`, however, it deals with the deployment of contracts that is NOT listed in `./constants.ts`.

-- Interface: `deployAndSetUpCustomModule(masterCopyAddress, abi, args, provider, chainId)`
+- Interface: `deployAndSetUpCustomModule(mastercopyAddress, abi, setupArgs, provider, chainId, saltNonce)`
 - Arguments:
-  - `masterCopyAddress`: The address of the module to be deployed
+  - `mastercopyAddress`: The address of the module to be deployed
   - `abi`: The ABI of the module to be deployed
-  - `args`: An object with two attributes: `value` and `types`
+  - `setupArgs`: An object with two attributes: `value` and `types`
     - In `value` it expects an array of the arguments of the `setUp` function of the module to deploy
     - In `types` it expects an array of the types of every value
   - `provider`: Ethereum provider, expects an instance of `JsonRpcProvider` from `ethers`
   - `chainId`: Number of network to interact with
+  - `saltNonce`: Some salt to use for the deployment
 - Returns: An object with the transaction built in order to be executed by the Safe, and the expected address of the new module, this will allow developers to batch the transaction of deployment + enable module on safe.
 Example:

 ```json